Code-Institute-Submissions/tadhgnolan-Portfolio-Project-1_AugResub/README.md

 ## Testing

-All testing performed before and after each commit.
+All testing performed before and after each major commit.
 Following examples do not show entire process.

 Repeated real world testing performed with Google Pixel 3aXL (2160 × 1080px):